Optimal tests for continuous-variable quantum teleportation and photodetectors: Preliminaries

-A quantum-limited amplifier channel with parameter $G \in (1, \infty)$ is characterized by a two-mode squeezer, coupling the signal input with the vacuum state, and followed by a partial trace over the environment.
+A quantum-limited amplifier channel with parameter $G \in (1, \infty)$ is characterized by a two-mode squeezer, coupling the signal input with the vacuum state, followed by a partial trace over the environment.
 We denote a quantum-limited amplifier channel by $\mathcal{A}^G_{A\to B}$.
-Then the mode transformation due to the two-mode squeezing transformation is given by
+Then the mode transformation corresponding to the two-mode squeezing transformation is given by